Slush, snow lead to slippery roads in northwest Mass.

 “Everything is ice,” said Marisol Dittami.
 “The roads are not very good, but once you hit the highway … it’s at least better.”

-Police responded to numerous spinouts on Route 2 and more snow and slush was present in western Massachusetts.
+Police responded to numerous spinouts on Route 2 and more snow and slush were present in western Massachusetts.
 Power outages were reported in Berkshire County as well.

+On Route 3 in Tyngsborough, a dashboard camera caught the scary moment a white BMW spun out all the way across the three-lane highway before coming to a stop against the far side guard rail.

+In Westminster, the wintery mix downed tree limbs which in turn took out power lines and blocked roadways.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)